top of page

 How to Make a Hocus Pocus Charcuterie Board

-Whether you’re having a Hocus Pocus 2 watch party and need some spooky recipes or simply want to up your charcuterie game this Halloween, this Hocus Pocus board is the perfect snack.
+Sisters, we fly… straight to the grocery store because you’ll want to make this Hocus Pocus-themed charcuterie board ASAP.
+Whether you're having a Hocus Pocus and Hocus Pocus 2 movie marathon, need some spooky recipes, or simply want to up your charcuterie game this Halloween, this Hocus Pocus board is the perfect snack.
 It’s pretty customizable once you get the basic colors down, but we’ll share our formula for how we made our Hocus Pocus charcuterie boards.

 Hocus Pocus-themed charcuterie boards